 Here are a few popular picks I found that have hooked many a 9 – 12 year old boy into reading all the way to the end.
 They are filled with loads of funny scenes and all types of page-turning adventure boys will love.

-10 Books to Keep Boys Reading
+10 BEST Books for Boys

 Think comic strip on this one, because this is actually a newspaper comic now in book form.
 Perfect for boys and just as fun as those days reading the Sunday funny papers.

 Right now, my 10 year old is on the 10th book in this series.
 He began reading this set a few months into 4th grade this year, and I don’t think he’s ever enjoyed any books as well as these.

 Ever become so entangled in a story, you want to keep sharing it with everyone else?
 This is that story for my 10 year old.
 Every time he’s reading it, I know it–because he runs from his room to read another part to me out loud.
 Yep, it’s a page turner.

 Ever wonder what it would be like if a group of your favorite authors wrote your next book?
 That’s this series.

 Written by several authors, each book continues the journey of two orphans who are finding clues, or ingredients, for the source of their family’s power.

 The books are all linked and loaded with twists and turns, creating plenty of action and adventure.